GreedYLearner1146/ANROT-HELANet/README.md

 **This code repository is still being updated in progress.**

 This is the code repository for our ANROT-HELANet, an extension of our previous HELA-VFA work to be robust to adversarial and natural gaussian noise attacks.
-The work has been submitted and is currently under revision for Elsevier's Information Processing.
+The work has been submitted and is currently under revision for Elsevier's International Journal of Multimedia Information Retrieval.

 Code repository for HELA-VFA: https://github.com/GreedYLearner1146/HELA-VFA/tree/main